 Cat litter, of course, is an important if not exciting factor of cat care.
 It’s also a product that sometimes gets overlooked when also having to consider how to find the best cat food, feeders, cat gear, and even possibly signing up for pet insurance.

-In this article, I’ll discuss why you should or shouldn’t consider cat litter that doesn’t track, what to look for, and my picks for best non tracking cat litter in 2020.
+In this article, I’ll discuss why you should or shouldn’t consider cat litter that doesn’t track, what to look for, and my picks for the best cat litter that doesnt track in 2021.